Civil defense siren: Russia

 During the siege of Leningrad, the radio network carried information for the population about raids and air alerts.
 The famous "metronome" went down in the history of the siege of Leningrad as a cultural monument of resistance of the population.

-At that time, there were more than 1 thousand loudspeakers and 400 thousand radio streams operating in the city.
-If there were no broadcast programs, then the metronome was broadcast with a slow rhythm of 50-55 beats per minute.
+At that time, there were more than a thousand loudspeakers and four hundred thousand radio streams operating in the city.
+If there were no broadcast programs, then the metronome was broadcast with a slow rhythm of 50–55 beats per minute.
 The network was switched on around the clock, which allowed the population and services to be confident in the operation of the network.
 By order of the MPVO headquarters, the duty officer of the Central station of the radio network interrupted the broadcast of the program, turned on an electric player with a record of the alarm text.
 This record was supplemented by 400 electric sirens.
-At the end of the recording, the metronome was switched on with a rapid rhythm of 160-180 beats per minute.
+At the end of the recording, the metronome was switched on with a rapid rhythm of 160–180 beats per minute.
 When the danger was over, the electric player was switched on again by order of the staff, and the alarm was sounded in the streets and houses, accompanied by the sound of fanfares.